sighupio/installer-on-premises/README.md

 <!-- <SD-DOCS> -->

-**Installer On-Premises** is an installer and add-on module for the [SIGHUP Distribution (SD)][sd-repo] that provides packages to install Kubernetes to a set of existing VMs.
+**On-Premises Installer** is an installer and add-on module for the [SIGHUP Distribution (SD)][sd-repo] that provides packages to install Kubernetes to a set of existing VMs.

 If you are new to SD please refer to the [official documentation][sd-docs] on how to get started with SD.

 ## Overview

-**Installer On-Premises** uses a collection of open source tools to install Kubernetes in a set of existing VM (usually, an on-premises environment).
+**On-Premises Installer** uses a collection of open source tools to install Kubernetes in a set of existing VM (usually, an on-premises environment).

 ## Packages